-It is maintained by a crew of volunteers dedicated to its upkeep and repair.
-Many visitors come and enjoy climbing all over the different levels, amazed at the size and capabilities of this retired Flagship of the Navy.
+The battleship is maintained by a crew of volunteers dedicated to its upkeep and repair.
+Many visitors come and enjoy exploring the different levels, amazed at the size and capabilities of this retired Flagship of the Navy.

-Designated the “World’s Greatest Naval Ship” due to her numerous big guns, heavy armor, fast speed, longevity and modernization, she kept pace with technology for more than 50 years.
-She earned 8 battle stars because of her service in WW2 and 3 battle stars during the Korean Conflict.
-The USS Iowa also played a part in the Cold War and Post Cold War.
-The USS IOWA became a charter member of the famous Pacific Fleet Task Force 58.
+Designated the “World’s Greatest Naval Ship” due to her heavy guns, armor, speed, longevity and modernization, the USS Iowa kept pace with evolving military technology for more than 50 years.
+She earned eight battle stars for her service in WW2 and three battle stars during the Korean Conflict.
+She also played a part in the Cold War and Post Cold War, and became a charter member of the famous Pacific Fleet Task Force 58.

-The plans for The USS IOWA were drawn up in 1938.
-She was built in the Brooklyn Naval yards and was launched on August 27th, 1942.
+Plans for the USS Iowa were drawn up in 1938.
+She was built in the Brooklyn Naval yards and launched on August 27th, 1942.
 Oh my!
-What a battle asset The USS IOWA proved to be.
+And what a battle asset she proved to be.

-On February 22nd, 1943, The USS IOWA started her career in the war effort in the Atlantic, with 151 officers, and 2637 enlisted sailors.
+On February 22nd, 1943, The Iowa started her career in the war effort in the Atlantic, with 151 officers, and 2637 enlisted sailors.
 “The assignment called the “Tirpitz Watch” (a German battleship) contributed to the neutralization of the threat presented by that warship then poised in Norwegian waters.”

-The USS Iowa fired her big guns for the first time in combat during the attack on Japanese base at Truk in the Caroline Islands.
-The USS Iowa sank the Japanese light cruiser Katori.
+She fired her big guns for the first time in combat during the attack on the Japanese base at Truk in the Caroline Islands, sinking the light cruiser Katori.

-During World War 2, The USS Iowa hardly received even a scratch.
-While smoking Mil Atoll in the Marshall Islands, The USS Iowa was hit by “Japanese projectiles”; (5 inch and 6 inch).
-The projectiles were no match for the armor of the USS IOWA.
+Amazingly, The Iowa received hardly a scratch in the war.
+While smoking Mil Atoll in the Marshall Islands, she was hit by five and six inche “Japanese projectiles”, but they were no match for her armor.
 “The 6 inch projectile hit Turret 2 and the 5 inch projectile hit the hull plating, neither of which caused significant damage.”

-Other Pacific War battles that the USS IOWA participated include: Aitape, Tanahmerah and Humboldt Bays, Ponape, Saipan and Tinian, Battle of Philippine Sea, Philippine and Caroline Islands, Ryukyu Islands, Taiwan and Luzon, and Battle of Leyte Gulf.
-Also, The USS IOWA jointed USS MISSOURI and USS WISCONSIN in a joint attack on Muroran on Hokkaido; heavily damaged the steel and iron facilities.
+Other Pacific War battles that The Iowa participated in include those at Aitape, Tanahmerah and Humboldt Bays, Ponape, Saipan and Tinian, the Battle of the Philippine Sea, the Philippine and Caroline Islands, the Ryukyu Islands, Taiwan and Luzon, and the Battle of Leyte Gulf.
+She joined The USS Missourit and The USS Wisconsin in a joint attack on Muroran in Hokkaido; heavily damaging Japanese steel and iron facilities.

-The USS Iowa in Japan with USS Missouri cruised into Sagami Bay in July of 1945 to “effect the surrender of Yokosuka Naval District.
+With the USS Missouri she cruised into Sagami Bay in July of 1945 to “effect the surrender of Yokosuka Naval District.
 USS IOWA and USS MISSOURI entered Tokyo Bay in support of landing of occupation forces to take place next day.”

 From 1982 through 1989, The USS Iowa “practiced various training exercises and drills before heading to sea to monitor the United States’ southern coastline in case of an attack.”

-The USS IOWA received the Battenberg Cup Award as best all-around ship in Atlantic Fleet for 1984.
+In 1984 she received the Battenberg Cup Award as best all-around ship in the Atlantic Fleet.

-While The USS IOWA had no damage or death during its many battles, or even a huge storm, 47 men lost their lives on April 19th, 1989, when GunTurret 2 exploded during a training exercise off of Puerto Rico.
+While she suffered no damage or death during her many battles, 47 men nevertheless lost their lives on April 19th, 1989, when GunTurret 2 exploded during a training exercise off of Puerto Rico.

-The USS IOWA continued serving in various hot spots as protector and deterrent for safe passage of other ships.
+After that tragedy, The Iowa continued serving in various hot spots around the world as protector and deterrent for the safe passage of other ships.

-Following The Cold War, USS IOWA returned to the naval base at Norfolk and received a Turret Two Memorial plaque.
+Following The Cold War, she returned to the naval base at Norfolk and received a Turret Two Memorial plaque.
 She was decommissioned on October 26, 1994.

-On November 18th, 2018, Port of Los Angeles Harbor Commissioners voted unanimously for Berth 87 in San Pedro Harbor, Los Angeles, as IOWA’s new permanent home.
+On November 18th, 2018, Port of Los Angeles Harbor commissioners voted unanimously for Berth 87 in San Pedro Harbor, Los Angeles, to be made The Iowa’s new permanent home.

 HISTORY OF MANIFESTATIONS

-Quick, unexpected deaths that happen on board a Naval Ship can cause spirits of military enlisted personnel to continue on in their service, enjoying their after-life on their assigned duty ship.
-Men who served and died together may still want to continue even while in spirit form.
+Quick, unexpected deaths aboard a Naval Ship can cause the spirits of military enlisted personnel to continue their service, in their afterlife on their assigned ship.
+Men who served and died together may still want to continue that way even in spirit form.

-On the USS IOWA, there is a memorial and a plague honoring the men who died in this accident.
+On the USS Iowa, a memorial and a plaque honor the men who died in this accident.

-People who suffer injustice in this world, sometimes can’t rest when they enter the spirit world.
+People who suffer injustices in this world, sometimes can’t rest when they enter the spirit world.

 The Navy’s investigations were quick to blame one of the crew member victims, Clayton Hartwig, who they said had deliberately caused the explosion because of a homosexual relationship with a fellow crew member that went awry.

-In spite of this, the second Navy investigation doubled down on the original finding that the explosion had been intentionally set by Hartwig.
-However 17 months later, hard evidence was provided that proved that the explosion was indeed caused by the over-ram of powder into the breech after they were able to replicate the condition several times under test conditions.
+A second Navy investigation doubled down on the original finding.
+However, 17 months later, hard evidence came to light that proved that the explosion was indeed caused by the over-ram of powder after researchers were able to replicate the condition several times under test conditions.

-While the Navy walked back their accusation, they never admitted to wrong doing.
-The accused seaman who was said to have an affair with Hartwig, suffered from this false accusation and probably ended his Navy career.
+While the Navy walked back their accusation, they never admitted to wrongdoing.
+The accused seaman said to have had the affair with Hartwig suffered from this false accusation.

-Spirits who die in accidents, sometimes try to relive what happened before they died, trying to stop the accident from happening.
+Spirits who die in accidents, sometimes try to relive them before they died, in efforts to stop them from happening.

-The spirit of Hartwig and other crew may be trying to load the powder again to stop the explosive accident that had killed them all and caused so much pain for their families.
+The spirits of Hartwig and the other crewmen may still be trying to load the powder, properly, in order to stop the fatal accident that had caused so much pain for their families.

-While official paranormal investigations have not started yet, visitors who come on board with a recorder may have caught some voices.
-When the overnight program is started, paranormal groups will probably come and investigate.
+While official paranormal investigations have not started yet, visitors who come on board with recorder smay have caught voices.
+When overnight programs start, paranormal groups will probably come and investigate.

-Staff and visitors have had pleasant, personal experiences letting them know that spirits are still serving on board.
+Staff and visitors have had pleasant, personal experiences which have led them to believe that spirits are still serving on board.

 Friendly Spirits Still On Duty

-The USS Iowa Battleship is home to some friendly, BENIGN spirits still on duty.
+The USS Iowa is home to friendly, benign spirits who are still on duty.

-Some spirits even jump to action when trouble looms.
+Some spirits even jump into action when trouble looms.

 Apparently so!
-Personal experiences of staff and visitors strongly point to some friendly and helpful spirits.
+Personal experiences of staff and visitors strongly point to the presence of friendly and helpful spirits.

-Surely, these spirits have found some comfort in the lovely memorial and plague commemorating their violent accidental deaths.
-They perhaps still want to enjoy their home in the Navy and find ways to be helpful when needed; from keeping workers company to saving clumsy visitors.
+Surely, these spirits have found comfort in the lovely memorial and plaque commemorating their deaths.
+Perhaps they still want to enjoy their home in the Navy, and find ways to be helpful when needed, from keeping workers company to saving clumsy visitors.

 250 S Harbor Blvd